Characters: DCAU-Batman Beyond

 - Anti-Hero Substitute: While he has most of the heroic qualities of the original, the series' premise of a hot-headed Snark Knight and former juvenile delinquent stepping into Bruce's place after the latter's retirement is in line with this trope.

-- The Atoner: He had an argument and left the house in a huff the night his father died, leaving him to wonder if things would have been different if he'd stayed home that night.
+- The Atoner: Terry had an argument with his father and left the house in a huff the night his father died, leaving him to wonder if things would have been different if he'd stayed home that night.

 - Attack Reflector: Did it to one of Blight's radiation blasts once, but it didn't work out too well for either of them.

 - Badass Someone that thinks they can wear Batman's cowl has to be one of these, or they won't last long.